akansharmn/PlanItOut/README.md

 # PlanItOut

-A web application where users can plan weekly meals for their entire family.
+A web application where users can plan the weekly meals for their entire family.
+It will allow them to
+-  Create entries for each individual in the family and curate a list of their choice of food for different meals.
+- Save the recipe, ingredient list, preparation steps for every food item.
+- While planning meals for the week, choose from the preference list a menu item for every family member for all the meals of the week.
+- Get an ingredient list with quantities specified for an entire week to keep handy while ordering grocery for the week.
+- Get a list of tasks which can be done as a preparation for the meal of next day.

 ## Features